 1993/1994: ‘Oefening in Hardheid’ dance/text duet, concept based on ‘Het Dikke Schrift’ (Le Grand Cahier, also known as The Notebook) by Agotha Kristof, collaboration with with Liorah Hoek, for which i designed the costumes (in collaboration with Jacqueline Rensen). these we later used during our day of performing together during my solo ‘Bazar des Facades’ in Art Brussels 2005 (courtesy Galerue Tanya Rumpff).

 1997 ‘KLAM’, dance/theatre piece with Arthur Clemens, Liorah

 Hoek, Mio van der Lijn: danced, co-choreographed and co-designed the costumes

 1997-1998 incidental solo dance improv (see pictures)

-after my stay in Japan 1998-1999and especially now i have 2 small kids i stopped practising dance improv
+after my stay in Japan 1998-1999 and especially since i had 2 small kids i stopped practising dance improv (unfortunately..?)

 2011 ‘He Who Travels / Traverse’ collaboration with artist/choreographer Piet Rogie contemporary dance installation piece with musicians, dancers and artists a.o.
 Leopold Emmen - in GEMAK The Hague and the Rotterdamse Schouwburg, a.o.
 ‘EntwinedFamily’ 2007